 All that being said, I love grammar, and I love to teach it.
 I view the presentation of grammar knowledge as a show that should inform in the most agreeable and engaging manner.
 Luckily, I spent the early part of my life in the theater, studying how to tell a story in a brief but memorable show.
 I also appreciate the power of advertising to convey its message in just moments.
 Applying those concepts to grammar presentations makes them “short and sweet,” entertaining but educationally effective.

-Many people request a free trial lesson. - Imagine asking your hairdresser for a free trial haircut. - However, I can usually spare 15 minutes or so to give you an idea of how I teach.
+Need a trial lesson?
+I can usually spare 15 minutes or so to give you an idea of how I teach.
 To book a free sample lesson, please supply a question to center the focus of the session.